rreezN/Social_Artists/content/_index.md

 Take, for instance, Drake.
 In his word cloud, we see words that specifically describe him, e.g. OVO (a record label founded by Drake in 2012), Canadian and Toronto, billboard, etc. All these words are related to where he is from, what he does, and the fact that he has won multiple billboard rewards.
-Words such as lawsuit are also prominent for Drake, relating to some of the controversies and legal issues.
+Words such as lawsuit are also prominent for Drake, relating to some of his controversies and legal issues.

 The same is evident for artists such as Kanye West, where we see Kardashian relating to his ex-wife, Rocawear for Jay-Z relating to a
-<a href="https://www.thesportsman.com/style/how-jay-z-built-rocawear-the-hip-hop-fashion-line-worth-more-than-half-a-billion" target="_blank">hip hop fashion line worth more than half a billion dollars</a>.
+<a href="https://www.thesportsman.com/style/how-jay-z-built-rocawear-the-hip-hop-fashion-line-worth-more-than-half-a-billion" target="_blank">hip hop fashion line worth more than half a billion dollars</a>
 he founded.
 Especially interesting is Dr. Dre, an old-school hip hop producer and rapper.
 His word cloud is filled with the names of other artists such as Eminem, 50 Cent, Snoop Dogg, Ice Cube and more, where most of them relate to back when he produced music under the record labels Deathrow and Aftermath Entertainment etc.